FunC cookbook

 slice s_only_data = s.preload_bits(s.slice_bits());

-Modifying methods allow data to be modified within the same variable.
-This can be compared to referencing in other programming languages.
+Modifying methods allow data to be updated within the same variable, similar to references in other programming languages.

 (slice, (int)) load_digit (slice s) {